TAT European Airlines: History

 Touraine Air Transport commenced scheduled operations in 1968.
 The airline acquired its first Beech 99 Airliner twin-engined turboprop passenger airliner in June 1971 and used this type to commence French internal services.
 These aircraft remained in operation with TAT until 1975.

 During the 1970s TAT began building up a comprehensive network of regional, short-haul domestic and international scheduled routes, as a result of being taken over in 1973 by Société Auxiliare de Services et Materiel Aéronautiques (SASMAT), the owner of rival French regional airline Rousseau Aviation, as well as the subsequent mergers with regional rivals Taxi Avia France and Air Paris.
 The resulting regional network served 30 provincial points in France and neighbouring European countries from Paris Orly, Lyons Satolas, Lille and St. Brieuc, respectively.

 Many of TAT's French domestic routes were operated in collaboration with Air Inter, at the time the dominant domestic scheduled airline in France as well as the largest domestic airline in Europe.
 Most international routes were operated in conjunction with Air France, the primary French flag carrier at the time.
 Year-round services linking Lille with London Heathrow as well as Strasbourg with Milan Linate and a seasonal Béziers-London Gatwick service were among the international routes TAT operated during that time.

 All joint operations with Air Inter and Air France were operated under those airlines' flight numbers and were prefixed with those carriers' two-letter airline identification codes as allocated by IATA, i.e. IT for Air Inter and AF for Air France.
 The aircraft used on all year-round international operations under contract to Air France wore that airline's full aircraft livery.

 From the late 1970s until the early 1980s, TAT used to operate a scheduled German internal route linking Saarbrücken with Berlin Tegel.
 This route was operated on behalf of TAT Export, a wholly owned subsidiary.

 The airline also started an express delivery services company in 1976 which still exists as of 2007.

-During the early 1980s TAT acquired regional rivals Air Alpes, Air Alsace and Union Aéronautique Regionale.
+During the early 1980s TAT acquired regional rivals Air Alpes, Air Alsace and UAR-Air Rouergue.
 As a result of these mergers, the airline established itself as France's largest regional airline as well as the leading regional partner of Air France.
 It also resulted in an expanded network covering more than 50 points throughout France and Europe.
 TAT changed its official name to Transport Aérien Transrégional in 1984 to reflect the growth in its scheduled route network.